lian0090/simuPoisson/README.md

 `simuPoisson(parentsGeno,chr,cM,N)`

 - Arguments
-    - `parentsGeno`: marker genotypes for two parents.
-Each row is an individual.
+    - `parentsGeno`: a `2 x p` matrix or data.frame of marker genotypes for two parents.
+Each row is an individual. p is the number of markers.
 Genotypes must be coded additively: the coded value for heterozygotes must be half the coded value of the two homozygotes.
 For example, `-1,0,1` or `0,1,2`.
     - `chr`: a vector of size p for the chromosome numbers of all markers
     - `cM`: a vector of size p for the centiMorgan map positions for each marker
     - `N`: total number of lines to simulate